Phil Patton: Background

 Lewis Foster Patton was born in Durham, North Carolina, and was given his life-long nickname, Phil, after the airman who saved his father's life in World War II.
-He was the son of Lewis Weimar Patton, an Air Force bombardier in the US Army Air Corps and Purple Heart recipient, severely injured in a bombing raid over Japan, and Mildred Wilson (née Dwyer) Patton, a bibliophile who passed her love of books to her son, and in whose honor the Mildred Dwyer Patton Award was presented annually by the Raleigh Fine Arts Society.
-He had one brother, David.
+He was the son of Lewis Weimar Patton (1924–1998), an Air Force bombardier in the US Army Air Corps and Purple Heart recipient, severely injured in a bombing raid over Japan, and Mildred Wilson (née Dwyer) Patton (1914–1985), a bibliophile who passed her love of books to her son, and in whose honor the Mildred Dwyer Patton Award was presented annually by the Raleigh Fine Arts Society.
+He had one brother, David Burton Patton (1956–1999).

 Having grown up at an airbase in Florida and in North Carolina, Patton graduated from Needham B. Broughton High School in Raleigh in 1970, later attending Harvard University where he was an arts editor of The Harvard Crimson, graduating in 1974 with a degree in English and history.
-He moved to New York City, graduated from Columbia University with a masters degree in comparative literature, and briefly worked as a fact-checker for Esquire and as editor of Sky Magazine, the now defunct in-flight magazine of Delta Airlines.
+He moved to New York City, graduated from Columbia University with a master's degree in comparative literature, and briefly worked as a fact-checker for Esquire and as editor of Sky Magazine, the now defunct in-flight magazine of Delta Air Lines.

 A member of the International Motor Press Association (IMPA), an Overall Best Story writing award was presented annually in Patton's honor by the Raleigh Fine Arts Society.
 An extensive collector, he curated a personal assemblage of antique cameras including Kodak Brownies and Polaroids.
 As a professional writer, he favored an Olympus SLR.

 Recognizing his seminal I.D. magazine article on the design of coffee cup lids, the Cincinnati Art Museum featured his collection of the lids in an exhibit entitled Caution: Contents Hot (2007).

 Patton and his first wife, Joelle Delbourgo, had two children, Caroline and Andrew.
 He lived in Montclair and Woodland Park, New Jersey, for most of his career.
 His second wife was Kathleen Hamilton, a former editor with Automobile Magazine and Automotive News.

 Patton died in September, 2015 at age 63 of pneumonia, as a complication of emphysema.